Every performance marketer responsible for eCommerce sales needs an arsenal of approaches to drive revenue and profit.

 Many eCommerce brands discount a first purchase to new customers if it meets an acceptable profitability target.

-With personalized deals that can distinguish between new and returning customers, brands can field discounts judiciously while ensuring that existing customers never see these offers.
-Personalized deals platforms like RevLifter keep new customer offers out of sight of other shoppers to protect the brand.
+With personalized deals that can distinguish between new and returning customers, brands can field discounts judiciously while ensuring their high-spending, frequently buying existing customers never see these offers.

 11. Buyer reactivation offers

-Similar to a new customer offer, some retailers selectively leverage discounts to communicate to past buyers that “we want you back.”
 This approach is increasingly popular among B2C retailers, many of whom were able to garner a one-time purchase during COVID but now need a way to drive a second sale.

 If someone hasn’t made a purchase in six months, for example, calling them an existing customer really overstates their relationship.
 Buyer reactivation strategies turn one-time buyers into repeat customers, and deliver a high perceived value when it comes to the customer experience.